Ezerioha-ifeanyi/Titanic-Analysis-With-PowerBI/README.md

 ## Data Analysis With PowerBI

-It is through that this is a common data set in the data world that is used for data analysis as well as building ML Models.
+It is true that this is a common data set in the data world that is used for data analysis as well as building ML Models.

 This project seeks to understand the happenings during the Titanic Shipwreck.